Click to View my O’Reilly Author Profile

 Who Am I?

 “Jonathan Zdziarski is considered, worldwide, to be among the foremost experts in iOS related digital forensics and security.
 As an iOS security expert in the field (sometimes known as the hacker “NerveGas”), Jonathan’s research into the iPhone has pioneered many modern forensic methodologies used today, and has been validated by the United States’ National Institute of Justice.
-Jonathan has extensive experience as a forensic scientist and security researcher specializing in reverse engineering, research and development, and penetration testing, and has performed a number of red-team penetration tests for financial payment processors, government agencies, and the military.
-Jonathan frequently consults with law enforcement agencies / military on high profile cases and assists federal, state and local agencies in their forensic investigations, and has trained many federal, state and local agencies internationally.
-Also an author for O’Reilly Media, Jonathan has written several books related to the iPhone including iPhone Forensics, iPhone SDK Application Development, iPhone Open Application Development, and his latest book, Hacking and Securing iOS Applications.”
+Jonathan has extensive experience as a forensic scientist and security researcher specializing in reverse engineering, research and development, and penetration testing, and has performed a number of penetration tests ad forensic examinations for government agencies, the military, and private industry.
+Jonathan frequently consults with law enforcement agencies and military on high profile cases and assists federal, state and local agencies in their forensic investigations, and has trained many federal, state and local agencies internationally.
+Also an author for O’Reilly Media and NoStarch, Jonathan has written several books related to the iPhone including iPhone Forensics, iPhone SDK Application Development, iPhone Open Application Development, and his latest book, Hacking and Securing iOS Applications.”

-- … Forensic scientist and penetration tester (I develop new forensic techniques, I hack banks, government systems, and help solve cases for a living).
+- … Forensic scientist and penetration tester (I develop new forensic techniques, I hack banks, government systems, and help solve cases).
 I am also an experienced iOS / OSX application penetration testing consultant.

-- … Author of many books about the iPhone and Machine Learning, and still heavily involved in reverse engineering, security research, forensic tools development, and general hacking as part of my professional responsibilities.
+- … Author of many books about the iPhone and Machine Learning, and still heavily involved in reverse engineering, security research, forensic tools development, and general hacking as part of my profession.

 - … Educator, I teach a number of hands-on forensic science and penetration classes to law enforcement, government, military, and private organizations internationally.

-- … Former member of the iPhone Dev-Team, and worked on a number of jailbreak exploits between 2007-2009 ranging from the very first jailbreak of v1.0 to about 3.1.3.
+- … Former member of the iPhone Dev-Team, and worked on a number of jailbreak exploits between 2007-2009 ranging from the very first jailbreak of v1.0 to about 3.1.3, after figuring out how to dual-boot an iPhone.

 - Subject matter expert and key contributor to the CompTIA iOS Secure Developer Certification